Carath\'eodory Theory and A Priori Estimates for Continuity Inclusions in the Space of Probability Measures: Preliminaries

-In what follows, we will consider the vector space $\Mcal(K,\R^d)$ of $\R^d$-valued Radon measures defined over a compact set $K \subset \R^d$.
-By the Riesz representation theorem (see e.g. \cite[Theorem 1.54]{AmbrosioFuscoPallara}), it is known that the latter is isomorphic to the topological dual of the Banach space $(C^0(K,\R^d),\NormC{\cdot}{0}{K,\R^d})$ under the action of the duality pairing
+In what follows, given closed set $\Omega \subset X$, we will consider the vector space $\Mcal(\Omega,\R^d)$ of $\R^d$-valued finite Radon measures.
+By the Riesz representation theorem (see e.g. \cite[Theorem 1.54]{AmbrosioFuscoPallara}), it is known that when $\Omega$ is compact, the latter is isomorphic to the topological dual of the Banach space $(C^0(\Omega,\R^d),\NormC{\cdot}{0}{\Omega,\R^d})$ under the action of the duality pairing